Chart Color Schemes

 AreaSearch assessment of residential development activity positions Baranduda among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Baranduda shows around 126 new homes approved annually.
-Between FY-21 and FY-25, approximately 630 homes were approved, with 69 more expected by the end of FY-26.
-On average, 1.1 people moved to the area per dwelling built over these years, indicating balanced supply and demand.
+AreaSearch analysis shows Baranduda had around 126 new homes approved annually.
+Between FY-21 and FY-25, approximately 630 homes were approved, with another 69 in FY-26 so far.
+This results in about 1.1 people moving to the area per dwelling built over these years.

 Frequently Asked Questions - Development